-15. Do I have to document in the application for support a financing of 75% of the costs of the total production budget or 75% of the costs of the work to be supported?
+15. Do I have to confirm financing of 75% of the costs of the total production budget or 75% of the costs of the work to be supported?

-When submitting a request for support, it is necessary to document financing at least 75% of the costs of the work to be supported and 75% of the total production budget.
+When submitting a request for support, it is necessary to confirm by attaching documents proving financing both 75% of the costs of the work to be supported and 75% of the total production budget

 16. What kind of documents shall I present to confirm 75% of funding?